-Selecting the best case study projects, and sample of data sources is highly dependent upon contextual factors, and the appropriate strategy needs to be worked out afresh for each QuIP study.
+Selecting appropriate case study projects and sub-sample of data sources is highly dependent upon contextual factors and will need to be worked out afresh for each QuIP study.
 Key questions which will determine the number, geographical location and type of respondents include the following.
 What is it that you really want to know about your project/area?
 How do you expect project impact to vary across the population of intended beneficiaries?
 If you have monitoring data, what is this telling you about variation, including positive or negative deviance?
 Are there particular groups, locations or projects that it would be helpful to understand more about?
 The QuIP is an opportunity to do a 'deep dive' into a selected group, and sample selection should aim to get as close as possible to eliciting all possible stories (also referred to as thematic saturation) from a defined group or location.
-As a guide (and based on direct experience as well as research on 'saturation' in qualitative interviewing) we suggest using a sample of around 24 individual respondents, which can be complemented with focus groups.
+As a guide (and based on direct experience as well as research on 'saturation' in qualitative interviewing) we suggest using a sample of around 24 individual respondents per 'unit'.
 You should expect that most respondents within this group have experienced broadly similar outcomes based on your knowledge of their profile (e.g. sex, age, location) and circumstances (e.g. wealth, exposure to intervention).
 This sample can be split between different segments, e.g. location and sex, on the basis that there should be no fewer than 12 of each type of respondent.
 This will give you confidence that you are likely to hear similar experiences repeated by similar types of respondents.
-Where there is a high degree of variance, there is often a case for conducting two QuIP studies, for example in contrasting geographical areas (rural/urban), in areas where an intervention has been delivered differently, or where results show significant differences in outcomes between groups.
-For more on case selection see Copestake, 2020.
+Where there is a high degree of variance, there is often a case for scaling up in QuIP units of 24 (plus FGDs and KIIs), for example in contrasting geographical areas (rural/urban), in areas where an intervention has been delivered differently, or where results show significant differences in outcomes between groups.
+For more on case selection see bathsdr.org/sampling.